carlosguadian/datasciencecoursera/04_Reproducible_Research/week_3/02_checklist.md

     need to do it once)
 -   In order to give your computer instructions, you need to write down exactly what you mean to do and how it should be done
--   Teaching a computer almost guarantees reproducibilty
+-   Teaching a computer almost guarantees reproducibility

 For example, by hand, you can